Ultimagen/healthomics-workflows/README.md

 UltimaGenomics repository for workflows compatible with AWS HealthOmics

 ## Introduction

-1. UltimaGenomics offers pipelines as Ready2Run workflows on AWS HealthOmics.
+1. Ultima Genomics offers pipelines as Ready2Run workflows on AWS HealthOmics.
 Ready2Run workflows enable you to run these pipelines on AWS HealthOmics by simply bringing your data.

-2. Ultimagenomics also shares community workflows through this repository to allow more flexibility and possibility to modify the workflow.
-The user can convert the Ready2Run workflow and community workflows to a private workflow on AWS HealthOmics infrastructure.

-3. The cost to run the workflow will now be based on the compute and run storage used during the private workflow run instead of a fixed price.
+For more flexibility such as the use of larger file sizes or changing the reference genome, you can convert Ready2Run workflows to private workflows by following the steps in this repository.
+Once the Ready2Run workflow is converted to a private workflow, the cost to run the workflow will now be based on the compute and run storage used during the private workflow.

+2. Ultima Genomics also shares pipelines that has been modified to run as private workflows on AWS HealthOmics in this repository.
+You can follow the directions in this repository to create and run a private workflow on AWS HealthOmics.

-4. For more questions about this workflow, please contact healthomics.support@ultimagen.com.
+3. For more questions about these workflows, please contact healtomics.support@ultimagen.com.

 ## Deploying Private Workflow
 Once the workflow resources have been deployed into locally (see instructions per workflow), user can create private workflow on AWS HealthOmics